uzh/ezRun/CodingStyle.md

 # Coding Style

 ## General Rules

 Basic paradigms:

 * follow the tidyverse-style: https://style.tidyverse.org/
 * use the RStudio Addin to style code: https://github.com/r-lib/styler
-* only use ascii characters in all files; neve use Umlaut and other characters
+* only use ASCII characters in all files; never use Umlaut and other characters
 * in any file: All names and comments must be based on English
 * useful suggestions from Sarah Johnson: https://gist.github.com/sj-io/3828d64d0969f2a0f05297e59e6c15ad

+Formatting:
+* The tab spacing must be 2

 ## Naming